Why learn Italian?

 Unlike other languages, Italian pronunciation rules are consistent.
 The majority of words are spoken exactly as they are written.

-The exceptions are minimal, so once you’ve mastered the principles, you’ll be able to confidently speak and read.
+The exceptions are minimal, so you can confidently speak and read once you’ve mastered the principles.

 Expand your vocabulary